Should you use an asterisk or other footnote symbol? Find out here.

 The asterisk is the little star symbol above the “8” key on your keyboard.
 The word comes from a Greek word meaning “ little star.”
 (1) In the past, asterisks were used to show the omission of a letter or a passage in time, but that role has largely been taken over by the ellipsis.

 It’s also commonly mispronounced.
 The right pronunciation is “aste-risk.”
 You’ve probably heard it pronounced like “aste-rix” or “aste-rick,” but it’s “aste-risk.”
 (2)

 When you use the asterisk as a footnote symbol, it shows that you are planning to comment on something at the bottom of the page.
 You’ve made a promise, so you’d better keep it.
 The first rule for using asterisks is if you use one, make sure the reference starts at the bottom of the same page.

-Chuck Tomasi pointed out that Rich Hall, author of the Sniglets books, made up a name for the feeling you get when you encounter an orphan apostrophe: asterexasperation.
+Chuck Tomasi pointed out that Rich Hall, author of the "Sniglets" books, made up a name for the feeling you get when you encounter an orphan asterisk: asterexasperation.
 And here’s a little-known piece of trivia.
-Arnie Ten, the artist who drew the illustrations in the Sniglets books, was also the artist for the first two Grammar Girl books.
-He brought Squiggly, the snail, and the peeves to life, so to speak.
+Arnie Ten, the artist who drew the illustrations in the "Sniglets" books, was also the artist for the first two Grammar Girl books.
+He's the one who first brought Squiggly, Aardvark, and the peeves to life, so to speak.